CrimeView: Discussion

-San Juan Police Department in Puerto Rico recently implemented CrimeView Desktop.
+San Juan Police Department in Puerto Rico implemented CrimeView Desktop.
 The San Juan application was launched in 2007 and represents the first CrimeView database implemented in a Spanish speaking region.
 Geographic Mapping Technologies was integral in bringing CrimeView to San Juan.

 CrimeView Server was implemented for the Greek National Police Department in 2010 and serves the entire country of Greece.
 St. John Police Force launched CrimeView in 2009 and has achieved a double digit reduction in crime which is outlined in an ESRI Case Study.

 CrimeView's Threshold Alert function is currently being used by Lincoln Police Department as a daily reporting mechanism.
 The Threshold Alert routine allows the end user to set a threshold for any type of crime by any geography.
 If the threshold is exceeded during a specified time period an e-mail alert is sent out to designated recipients.
 By setting the threshold to one Lincoln Police Department has been able to create daily reports that are utilized by command staff in the decision making process.

 The Virginia Beach Police Department was able to apprehend a serial rapist in 2006 through the use of CrimeView's hot spot and reporting functions.
 Hot spots maps were created showing where and when the most incidents were occurring.
 The department placed additional officers at these locations during peak activity times and were able to catch a sexual predator just before he struck again.